-DIT is responsible for the management, development and planned execution of the CSU Initiatives and Strategy Implementation Plan (ISIP).
-The ISIP is a portfolio of strategic initiatives requiring planned change that transform process, information management and systems across the University.
+DIT is responsible for the management, development and planned execution of CSU’s Technology Initiatives (TI) which is a portfolio of ICT projects transforming systems and processes.

 The Division also manages the Information and Communication Technology: Significant Works Register (ICT:SWR).
-The ICT:SWR supports the ISIP and enables current IT services to operate efficiently and effectively, as well as provide enhancements to existing services through request/assignment and problem management.
+The ICT:SWR supports the delivery of the TI and enables current IT services to operate efficiently and effectively, as well as provide enhancements to existing services through request/assignment and problem management.

 CSU currently utilises the ResearchMaster Enterprise system for the management and reporting of research.
 This provides the following: